John Scudder Sr.

-John Scudder Sr. (September 3, 1793 – January 13, 1855) was an American physician and missionary.
+John Scudder Sr. (September 3, 1793 – January 13, 1855) was an American medical doctor and missionary.
 He founded the first Western Medical Mission in Asia at Ceylon and later became the first American medical missionary in India.

 Early life

 Scudder was born in Freehold, New Jersey, on September 3, 1793, the son of Joseph (a lawyer) and Maria Scudder.
 His family was of English descent, with their first ancestor in the Americas being Thomas Scudder, who arrived from England.
 He graduated from Princeton University in 1811, and the New York College of Physicians and Surgeons in 1813.
 He practiced successfully in New York City.

 One day, while visiting a patient, he saw on a table the pamphlet Conversion of the World, or the Claims of the 600,000,000 and the Ability and Duty of the Churches Respecting Them.
 It convinced him to become a medical missionary.
 He and his wife became missionaries of the American Board, and later of the Dutch Reformed Board.